Twitter Tips for Business

 V | Vary tweet posts

 Vary your tweets by either using text, link or image and with or without a hashtag.
 Visual tweets make your tweet stand out.

 — rubyrusine (@SocialSMktg) June 4, 2014

-Walk off Twitter.
+Walk off from Twitter.
 Breathe.
-Re-energize Experience real people and life.
+Re-energize.
+Experience real people and life.
 Don’t fall victim to FOMO (fear of missing out).
 Twitter will still be there when you return.

 © Ruby Rusine | Social Success Marketing unless otherwise stated.
 You may republish this post citing original author.